splunk/observability-workshop/docs/dashboards/signalflow.md

 ![SignalFlow](../images/dashboards/view-signalflow.png)

 You will see the SignalFlow code that composes the chart we were working on.
 You can now edit the SignalFlow directly within the UI.
-For a full list of SignalFlow functions and methods, click [here](https://dev.splunk.com/observability/docs/signalflow/function_method_list)
+For a full list of SignalFlow functions and methods, click [here](https://dev.splunk.com/observability/docs/signalflow/function_method_list).

+Also, you can copy the SignalFlow and use it when interacting with the API or with Terraform to enable [Monitoring as Code](../../monitoring-as-code/)

 ![Code](../images/dashboards/show-signalflow.png)